Coming Things

 Currently in process is the development of 425 acres of land along the river in North County to create a conservation and animal science center, along with educational programs, nature play experiences and wooded trails.
 This site will also feature a wildlife adventure park, which will be free to County and City residents, and include a fee for outside visitors.

-Part of the development plan, which is currently being hashed out, includes the possibility of glamping.
+Part of the development plan includes the possibility of glamping.
 With wild animals.
 In North County.
 While I'm resisting the urge to mention a park full of dinosaurs here, this will be an interesting one to watch.

 We've also learned the plan for the original zoo property expansion across the highway is actually part of a longer potential 20 year plan.
 This would include parking and walking access over I-64, possibly including gondola cars, that would then allow an expansion of the zoo itself into the current highway side parking lot.
 The zoo is relatively landlocked to about 90 acres at that property, so this may allow growth there in a creative way.